Public Programs at the Nevada State Museum Carson City

 The Capitol was completed in 1871 and housed all three branches of government.
 Today, the Capitol building houses the offices of the governor, lieutenant governor, and state treasurer, as well as a business office for the secretary of state.
 It’s also home to the Battle Born Hall museum on the building’s second floor.
 Trailblazing Nevada, the current exhibit, takes visitors through the full Silver State narrative, from prehistory to the 19th century mining boom to current times.
 People and events that defined Nevada are showcased here.
 This building — a structure rich with history, still functioning, and open to the public — is a state treasure of which all Nevadans can be proud.
 And now that it has re-opened to the public, we invite you to visit this Nevada landmark on its 150th anniversary.

 The Nevada State Capitol Building is currently open to the public.
-There are docent led tours of the building available on Saturdays at 10:30 am and 1:30 pm.
+There are docent led tours of the building available on Saturdays from 10:00 am to 2:00 pm.
 To request a tour at another time go to NSMConnect or call the Nevada State Museum Education Department at (775)687-4810 ext 237.

 Mint 150!
 2019 and 2020 marked the 150th anniversary of the Carson City U.S. Branch Mint building and the beginning of coin production at the mint in 1870.
 You can learn more about this by going to Mint150.com